How to Pay for College Webinar

 Mid Minnesota is excited to introduce an alternative student loan program that helps students fill the funding gaps that federal aid can leave behind.
 Learn More >

 Teen Club & Simply Checking

 At Mid Minnesota, we don’t believe in hidden fees or service charges for becoming an adult.
 Our Simply Checking is just that – simple, and free!
-There’s no minimum balance, no monthly service charge; and we offer overdraft protection, 24-hour access to your account online or by phone, and a free Visa Photo Debit Card for electronic transactions.
+There’s no minimum balance, no monthly service charge; and we offer overdraft protection, 24-hour access to your account online or by phone, and free Visa Debit Card for electronic transactions.
 Learn More >

 No-Surcharge ATM Service & CO-OP Shared Branching